BYU-ARCLITE/Ayamel-Examples/README.md

 </CORSConfiguration>
 ```

+### Configure media settings

+You can set default media settings, which include the maximum dimensions for an image and video thumbnail time.
+Right now, the video thumbnail time setting actually doesn't do anything.

+    media.image.maxWidth=1500
+    media.image.maxHeight=1500
+    media.video.thumbnailTime=10

 ### Configure ffmpeg

 The computer that is running Ayamel must also have ffmpeg installed and available.
 You must define the location of the